openebs-archive/openebs-docs/docs/ugndm.md

      path: <devpath> # like /dev/sdb1
    ```

-3. In the above blockdevice CR sample spec, following field must be filled before applying the YAML.
+3. In the above blockdevice CR sample spec, following fields must be filled before applying the YAML.

-4. - kubernetes.io/hostname
+   - kubernetes.io/hostname
    - storage
    - links
-     - This field should be filed for by-id and by-path.
-These details can be get from worker node by running `udevadm info -q property -n <device_path like /dev/sda1>`
+     - This field should be filled for by-id and by-path.
+These details can be obtained from worker node by running the following command `udevadm info -q property -n <device_path>`
    - path

-5. Apply the modified YAML file to create the blockdevice CR for the provided partitioned device path.
+4. Apply the modified YAML file to create the blockdevice CR for the provided partitioned device path.

-6. Repeat the same steps for each partitioned device and create blockdevice CR for each device.
+5. Repeat the same steps for each partitioned device and create blockdevice CR for each device.

-7. Verify the blockdevice is created by running `kubectl get blockdevice -n openebs` command.
+6. Verify if the blockdevice is created by running the following `kubectl get blockdevice -n openebs` command.

 <br>